bhosalenikita258-coder/Retail_Demand_Forecasting/README.md

 Successfully generated temporal features from the date column.
 Enhanced the dataset with time-aware attributes for demand forecasting.
 Prepared the data for subsequent preprocessing, exploratory data analysis, and machine learning model development.

+### Monthly Sales Aggregation

+To analyze sales trends over time, the dataset was grouped by **Year** and **Month** to calculate the total monthly sales.

+This aggregated dataset helps identify monthly sales patterns and serves as a foundation for further exploratory data analysis and forecasting.

+### Export Processed Dataset

+After preprocessing and feature engineering, the final dataset was exported for use in subsequent analysis and machine learning tasks.

+This saves the cleaned dataset as **`processed_data.csv`** while excluding the DataFrame index.